Marella Dream Cruise Ship Review

 We found the food good in all of the areas and had no complaints, we were well fed and did come home quite a few pounds heavier!

-There are three speciality restaurants on the Thomson Dream Cruise Ship, Mistral’s, Kora La and the Terrace Grill.
+There are three speciality restaurants on the Marella Dream Cruise Ship, Mistral’s, Kora La and the Terrace Grill.
 We have done the Hot Stones before but must admit we aren’t a fan of cooking your own food when we go out for a meal However, our favourite meal of the week was at the Speciality restaurant Mistrals.

 The food and service was second to none, it’s hard to put into words how delicious the food was so we are hoping the photos will do it justice!